 The Nutritional Facts of Iceberg Lettuce

-Is Iceberg as Healthy as Other Salad Greens?
+Crispy but not Quite as Healthy as Other Salad Greens

-A century ago Iceberg lettuce was piled high on produce aisle shelves, and consumers just could not get enough of this crispy moist lettuce, yet today consumers are turning away from Iceberg lettuce and reaching for darker leaf vegetables instead.
+A century ago Iceberg lettuce was piled high on produce aisle shelves and consumers just could not get enough of this crispy moist green leafy vegetable yet today consumers are turning away and reaching for darker leaf vegetables instead.

-A century ago there was a very distinct reason why Iceberg lettuce was so popular.
-Consumers did not have much choice in the lettuces or other nutritious leafy vegetables available to them.
+A century ago there was a very distinct reason why Iceberg was so popular.
+Consumers did not have much choice in the lettuce or other nutritious leafy vegetables available to them.

 Unless you grew your own vegetables or lived close to a farm your food choices were limited to those products which your local supermarket carried.